ibm-cloud-docs/solution-tutorials/text-analysis-code-engine.md

 <!--#/istutorial#-->

 In this tutorial, you will learn about {{site.data.keyword.codeenginefull}} by deploying a text analysis with {{site.data.keyword.nlushort}} application.
 You will create a {{site.data.keyword.codeengineshort}} project, select the project and deploy {{site.data.keyword.codeengineshort}} entities - applications and jobs - to the project.
 You will learn how to bind {{site.data.keyword.cloud_notm}} services to your {{site.data.keyword.codeengineshort}} entities.
-You will also understand the auto-scaling capability of {{site.data.keyword.codeengineshort}} where instances are scaled up or down (to zero) based on incoming workload.
+Moreover, you will also understand the autoscaling capability of {{site.data.keyword.codeengineshort}} where instances are scaled up or down (to zero) based on incoming workload.
 {: shortdesc}

 [{{site.data.keyword.codeenginefull_notm}}](/docs/codeengine) is a fully managed, serverless platform that runs your containerized workloads, including web apps, microservices, event-driven functions, or batch jobs. {{site.data.keyword.codeengineshort}} even builds container images for you from your source code.
 Because these workloads are all hosted within the same Kubernetes infrastructure, all of them can seamlessly work together.
 The {{site.data.keyword.codeengineshort}} experience is designed so that you can focus on writing code and not on the infrastructure that is needed to host it.